-At Craftsman Concrete Floors, we regularly install both sealed and polished concrete in residential garages.
-To settle the debate of concrete polishing vs epoxy coating for your garage floor, it depends on whether your project is new construction and how you’ll be using your garage.
+At Craftsman Concrete, we regularly install both sealed and polished concrete in residential garages.
+To settle the debate of polishing a concrete floor vs coating it with epoxy for your garage floor, it depends on whether your project is new construction and how you’ll be using your garage.
 If you’re a gearhead, hobbyist mechanic, or have cars that might leak fluids, then epoxy, a high-quality garage floor sealing coat, is absolutely the installation for you.

 Polished concrete can only be installed in garages that are new construction.
-Garages that have already seen significant vehicle traffic are often already too stained or worn to be properly polished.
+Garages that have already seen significant vehicle traffic are often already too stained or worn for a proper polishing process.

 More About Epoxy Garage Floors

 Luxury epoxy garage floors are generally installed as a three-part system: a 100% solids epoxy base coat, a coat of epoxy flakes with 100% coverage, and a polyurethane topcoat.
 While this can start to get a bit technical, there’s one giant advantage that these floors have that other sealed concrete floor don’t—they’re repairable.
 Because of the epoxy flake layer, if an epoxy garage floor is scratched to the point of being damaged, new epoxy flakes and polyurethane topcoats can be seamlessly installed.
 While this type of damage is exceedingly rare, this characteristic makes epoxy flake the most durable installation for garages that will see serious use.